fatcatdog/website_guts/src/pages/articles/2017-11-17-project-in-production/index.md

 -Takes a .json file and turns it into a Ruby hash

--A few methods are written to organize some information such as:
+<strong>A few functions are written to organize some information such as:</strong>

 -By the second, when emails were sent